dereuromark/cakephp-app/README.md

 `'Datasources'` and any other configuration relevant for your application.
 Other environment agnostic settings can be changed in `config/app.php`.

+Configuration enhancements:
+- app_custom.php added in between app.php (all defaults) and local one.

 ## Layout

 This app skeleton uses BS 5, and in particular a npm based install: